snabbco/snabb/README.md

 For the NetBSD support all platforms should work, more test targets will be added soon.
 I am not currently supporting other BSDs (eg FreeBSD); it should not be difficult but there is an issue of how to detect which one is being used in order to deal with the differences.

 A small amount of OSX support was added but it is not well tested or maintained and is likely to be removed to a branch for now, due to lack of ability to test.
-This may be re-added after FreeBSD support.
+This may be re-added after FreeBSD/Darwin support at a future date.

 There will not be Windows support (although in principle Cygwin and similar platforms could be supported).
 If you want to do similar things on Windows you should try [TINN](https://github.com/Wiladams/TINN).

-For the rump kernel functionality, the easiest way at present to install it is usually using the [buildrump.sh](https://github.com/anttikantee/buildrump.sh) project.
-This is now included as a git submodule.
-Then install the libraries somewhere in your library path.
+For the rump kernel functionality, the easiest way at present to install it is usually using the [buildrump.sh](https://github.com/anttikantee/buildrump.sh) project, which is included as a git submodule.
 The rump kernel is a way of [running parts of the NetBSD kernel in userspace as libraries](http://www.netbsd.org/docs/rump/).
 At the moment support is partially implemented, planning to add more soon, in particular to be able to script the backend "hypervisor" part.
 There are some additional examples in `examples/rump` which is a port of the tests in buildrump.
-The rump kernel should run on any OS and architecture, but test coverage is currently limited to x64 on Linux and x32 on NetBSD; more targets to be added soon.
+The rump kernel should run on any OS and architecture in principle, currently tested on Linux x86, x64, ppc, arm but more targets to be added soon.

 ## New features planned soon
 netfilter, dhcp, selinux, arp, rump kernel backend, better sockopt handling, cgroups support, more NetBSD support, more rump kernel support.